 So where does swearing come from in our children?

 In the house,

-Parents who use abusive language might be unknowingly teaching their child to learn the words.
+Parents who use abusive language might unknowingly teach their child to learn the language.
 Such children tend to become stubborn, difficult, abusive and might even teach such things to other children.

 In TV shows and movies…